uwmadisoncals/cals-main-plugins/category-posts/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget/)

+= 4.6.1 - June 5th 2016 =
+* Add shortcode [catposts] edit options only in the customizer
+* Keep panels open after save.
+* Option to hide social buttons on output.

 = 4.1.9 - May 5th 2016 =
 * Fixed undefined constant.